cosmos/sdk-tutorials/hands-on-exercise/1-ignite-cli/5-create-handling.md

 * Saves it in storage.
 * Returns the ID of the new game.

 For input sanity, your code can only accept or reject a message.
-You cannot _fix_ a message as that would change its content, and break the signature.
+You cannot _fix_ a message, as that would change its content and break the signature.
 However, remember that your application is called via ABCI's `CheckTx` for each transaction that it receives.
 It is at this point that your application can statelessly _sanitize_ inputs.
-For each message types, Ignite CLI isolates this concern into a `ValidateBasic` function:
+For each message type, Ignite CLI isolates this concern into a `ValidateBasic` function:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/create-game-msg/x/checkers/types/message_create_game.go#L41-L47]
 func (msg *MsgCreateGame) ValidateBasic() error {